gbif/hp-sanbi/_posts/2023-24-02-Graduate-Res-Award.md

 of biological diversity

 Proposals that are not selected may be updated and resubmitted for consideration in subsequent years.
-Awardees are expected to acknowledge GBIF support when disseminating research results via peerreviewed publications, presentations at professional meetings, and other media.
+Awardees are expected to acknowledge GBIF support when disseminating research results via peer reviewed publications, presentations at professional meetings, and other media.

 SANBI-GBIF looks forward to receiving your applications.